At a Glance - Written Inequalities

 The above is true because we're assuming Liam won't be able to sweet-talk his way into any additional comic books, and that he won't go back into his wallet for a credit card.
 Probably a safe assumption to make.

 Solving this inequality gives us some horrible non-integer between 11 and 12.
-It is approximately 11.4, but actually a number that causes much more of a headache to look at.
+It's approximately 11.4, but actually a number that causes much more of a headache to look at.
 Liam can't buy 12 comic books, because he doesn't have enough money.
-He also can't buy part of a comic book, as they usually won't let you buy individual pages, so he can buy 11 comic books.
-Plus, he'll still have a few cents leftover to throw into a fountain and wish he were back at home watching television.
+He also can't buy part of a comic book, as they usually won't let you tear out a bunch of individual pages, so he can buy 11 whole comic books.
+Plus, he'll still have a few cents leftover to throw into a fountain and wish he were back at home watching TV.

 A rectangle has dimensions x by 2x.
 What is x if the perimeter of the rectangle is 48?
 Would it make this problem seem more relatable if we said it was a candy bar?
 Okay, it's a candy bar.
 Boom.